Steinheilig/DeepRL_Udacity/multi_agent/Report_Soccer.md

 More details on the neural network architecture, hyperparameters and the MADDPG algorithm are given in the table below and in the other [report](Report.md).

-Random exploration is introduced by selecting an action +/-1 of the actor's selected action with probability 2/3 (which in fact is probably a bad design choice) or an epsilon-greedy action selection with epsilon either decaying over the time course of an episode or kept constant.
+Random exploration is introduced by selecting an action +/-1 of the actor's selected action with probability 2/3 (which in fact is probably a bad design choice) or an epsilon-greedy action selection with epsilon either decaying over time (over course of an episode or across episodes) or kept constant.

 Different hyperparameter settings are tested (Max.
 Score = max of averaged_100 max scores):
 | Run | Max.
 Score | Max.
 Episodes| Params|